 A lot of couples travel articles talk about the importance of good communication while travelling with your partner.
 But what does that mean and how do you execute it?
-In just a few days, Tom and I will be boarding flights to Jamaica for our quarterly long-distance relationship symposium.
+In just a few days, my partner and I will be boarding flights to Jamaica for our quarterly long-distance relationship symposium.
 While we’ve equally spent a lot of time in the Caribbean, it’ll be his first time to the Land of

 Bob Marley one love Cool Runnings Wood and Water, the Motherland of everything his favourite things — reggae music, scotch bonnet pepper sauce, and of course, me!